-The thrill of getting that autograph from your favorite race car driver, sports star or entertainment icon on a shirt or hat can last much longer if you give it a bit of care.
+The thrill of getting that autograph from your favorite race car driver, sports star or entertainment icon on a shirt or hat is huge.
+You can make the autograph last much longer if you handle it correctly and give it a bit of care.

-Whatever pen is used, allow the ink to dry completely and protect the fabric from additional moisture and stains.
-As soon as possible, you need to set the ink by using the heat of an iron.
+Whatever type of pen is used, allow the ink to dry completely and protect the fabric from additional moisture like sweat or rain and stains.
+As soon as possible, you will want to set the ink by using the heat of an iron.

 With a bit of care, you'll keep the autograph and relive the memories for years to come.